semaphoreci/semaphore/docs/docs/using-semaphore/openid.md

 ### AWS

-To connect to Amazon Web Services (AWS) from Semaphore using OpenID Connect, you will need to perform the following steps:
+To connect to Amazon Web Services (AWS) from Semaphore using OpenID Connect, you will need to perform the following steps.

 <details>
 <summary>Step 1: Create identity provider</summary>